dekallo/luacheck/README.md

 # luacheck

-A luacheck GitHub Action that runs in Docker with a Lua entry point for custom scripts. luacheck and Lua 5.1 are pre-installed (Alpine + apk), so jobs start immediately.
+A GitHub Action that runs [luacheck](https://luacheck.readthedocs.io/) (a static analyzer for Lua) in Docker. luacheck and Lua 5.1 are pre-installed (Alpine + apk), so jobs start immediately.
+Optionally runs a custom Lua script after luacheck (e.g. for code generation or additional validation).

 ## Usage